 - Is there other supporting evidence, such as photos, text messages, or medical records?

-If you are injured, your injuries should be documented by a doctor, preferably with photographs.
-Also save any threats received on your answering machine, via e-mail or text messages.
-Consider also: who could have seen your injuries, if you have written anything in your diary, if there are earlier injuries documented through photographs, et cetera.
-This may be important evidence.
+If you are injured, you should have your injuries documented, preferably photographed, by a doctor.
+Also save any threats you receive by voicemail, email, or text message.
+Think about who may have seen the injuries, if you wrote anything in e.g. a diary, if there are any previous injuries documented with photos, etc. This may be important evidence.

 Support in the legal process

-In most cases, you have to right to bring along a support person when visiting the police.
-You decide who is to be your support person.
-It can be a friend, an official from social services or someone from a victim or women's support organization.
-The support person does not receive compensation for their involvement.
+In most cases, you have the right to bring along a support person when you meet with the police.
+You are free to decide who will be your support person.
+It can be a friend, a municipal official, or someone from a support organisation.
+The support person will not receive any payment for participating.

 You can also have a legal representative (counsel for an injured party).
 If this is granted, it is free of charge.
 This legal representative will support you through the entire legal process.
 Please let the police or the prosecutor know if you would like a legal representative.

 Criminal investigation and trial

 Once the criminal investigation is complete, the prosecutor will decide whether there is enough evidence to prosecute.
 During a trial, you and the accused (the person suspected of committing the crime) will give testimony about what happened, and the court will make a decision.
 In some cases, the prosecutor will drop the case because there is not enough evidence.
 This does not mean that the police or prosecutor do not believe the victim’s story.
 It means that it is not possible to win the court case with the information available.
 The case can be reopened if new information becomes available.

 You can contact the police for support and assistance if you are a victim of domestic violence.
 The police will usually assess whether you are at risk of domestic violence occurring again.
 If necessary, they can help you with different types of protection, like a personal safety alarm.